brightdevelops/Nest-Finder-Frontend/README.old.md

 # Nest-Finder-Frontend

-##Clone the repository from GitHub
+°Clone the repository from GitHub

-##To Install all the required dependencies npm install
+°To Install all the required dependencies; npm install

-##Start the application to see it running npm start
+°Start the application to see it running; npm start

-##To access the server http://127.0.0.1:8800/
+°To access the server; http://127.0.0.1:8800/